-When choosing a phone number for your business, it’s important to understand the differences between local and toll-free numbers.
-Both options have unique benefits and drawbacks.
-Knowing which type suits your needs can help you make the best decision for your company.
+When choosing a phone number for your business, it’s important to understand the differences between the available options.
+Each type has its own advantages and limitations.
+Knowing which one best fits your needs will help you make an informed decision for your company.

 What are local numbers?